eramsorgr/ffxiv-auto-laucnher/README.md

 Tired of writting your password or (like me) copying it from your autofill service?
 Well this tool is for you.

+⭐ Like the project?
+Please star it! 💜⭐

 ### WARNING
 Please note that this tool is **NOT** safe!
 Why?
 Because you are storing your password in a text file.